Turtle Art Camp with Susan Shie

 We run the air conditioner when everyone agrees that it's time, but we won't freeze you out.
 And this is definitely a smoke free place.

-Above: If the weather's good, we have a picnic on our patio during camp.
+Above: If the weather's good, we have a picnic on our patio, sometime during your camp.
 If not, we try to make a big meal together inside one night instead.
 Judybeth Greene, Grace Tai, Deborah Rose-Milavec, and Jancy McClellan relax around the table here with Jimmy.

 The workday schedule at Turtle Art Camp is pretty simple: You get up and make your own breakfast when you feel like it and clean up after yourself.
-We start actual studio class at 10 AM.
-We break to make lunch together at noon, and we all clean up the kitchen.
-Then we get back to the studio again to work from 2 to 6 PM.
-That gives us six hours of real teacher-student studio time, and we will probably see a lot of each other in the studio in the evenings, but not as class instructional time.
+We start actual studio class at 9 AM.
+We break to make lunch together at noon, and we all clean up the kitchen, including taking turns hand washing the dishes.
+Then we get back to the studio again to work from 2 to 5 PM.
+That gives us six hours of real teacher-student studio time each day, and we might see a lot of each other in the studio in the evenings, but not as class instructional time.

 Come here to learn to open up to your very intuitive inner self, the self you were coonected to quite well, when you were a small child.
-Within a six-hours-per day, structured but flexible class schedule, you'll learn spontaneous drawing and painting techniques for making intuitive diary work on fabric, but these same ideas apply to work on paper, etc. You'll hopefully find that child's playful creative abandon again, and you'll be able to assimilate that into the path you were already on with your adult artmaking.
+Within a six-hours-per day, structured but flexible class schedule, you'll enjoy spontaneous drawing techniques for making intuitive diary work on paper, but these same ideas apply to any work you'll do on your own later, in any medium.
+You'll hopefully find that child's playful creative abandon again, and you'll be able to assimilate that into the path you were already on with your adult artmaking.